All-loop group-theory constraints for four-point amplitudes of SU($N$), SO($N$), and Sp($N$) gauge theories

 As can be seen in tables \ref{table:sunnull} and \ref{table:sonnull}, the codimensions of the color spaces (vis-a-vis the extended trace space) reach a fixed value for sufficiently large $L$.
 Thus these spaces are more efficiently characterized by specifying the null space, \ie, the orthogonal complement of the color space in the trace space.
 Moreover, the null vectors are directly related to group-theory constraints on the color-ordered amplitudes, as described in the introduction.
 We established the number of null vectors to be four for \sun\ (for $L \ge 2$) and seventeen for \son\ and \spn\ (for $L \ge 5$).
 For \sun, we confirmed the forms of the four null vectors (or constraints) found previously.
 For \son\ (and \spn), we derived explicit expressions for ten of the seventeen null vectors, namely, the $x$-type null vectors.
-Obtaining the remaining seven $u$-type null vectors is left for future work.
-Another obvious target for future work is the characterization of the color spaces and the null vectors for five-point (and higher) amplitudes of \son\ and \spn.
-These were previously found for \sun\ in refs.~\cite{Edison:2011ta,Edison:2012fn}. \para
+Obtaining the remaining seven $u$-type null vectors is left for future work. \para